Skip to content

 Pricing Decisions

-Subscribers churning after PPV-heavy periods = reduce PPV frequency
+• Subscribers churning after PPV-heavy periods → reduce PPV frequency

 Promotion Decisions

-Do collaborations result in lasting subscriber growth?
+• Do collaborations result in sustained subscriber growth or one-time spikes?

-What type of promotional content converts best?
+• What type of promotional content converts visitors to subscribers most effectively?

 Common Analytics Mistakes